d-ries/linux-essentials/10_permissions/01_course.md

 -rw-rw-r-- 1 student student 0 Nov 11 14:15 memo
 ```

 We can also add default ACL’s by adding the d: parameter or adding the -d option.
 The default part makes sure new subfiles and subfolders get the same ACL’s as the specified directory.
-Note that this only applies if the user creating the file or folder has the permissions to do so!
+Note that the user or group need to have the permissions to create the file or folder itself!

 ```bash
 student@linux-ess:~$ mkdir memos